silverjuke/silverjuke/docs/scripting.md

 Read/write propterties to access the most important sleep mode settings.

 - sleepMode contains the value true if the sleep mode is enabled, false otherwise.
 - sleepMinutes are to the number of minutes to wait before the "sleep action" is started.
-If the user has defined a static time instead of a number minutes, this value is undefined and  cannot  be  changed  by  the script.
+If the user has defined a static time instead of a number or minutes, this value is undefined and cannot be changed by the script.

 Example: